Azure/AppService/_posts/2021-04-13-upgrade-notification-for-ase.md

 ### Is it in preview now?

-Yes, it's in preview.
+Yes, it's currently in preview.
 There is no GA date planned yet.

 ### Can we get notifications earlier, like one day before?